ucsb-cs148/w25/attic/lab01.md

 The beginning of your user journey is a _Problem Scenario_ as discussed in class, which is basically a short story, involving a subset of the concrete _Personas_ you came up with in assignment _h02_ and expressing what the people eventually will want to achieve with your product and what the problem is with current solutions.

-Beyond the problem scenario, you can document the design of your user journey in free form: a list, or pictures, a collection of <tt>As a ** I can ** so that \_\_ </tt> type stories, or any combination of those.
+Beyond the problem scenario, you can document the design of your user journey in free form.

 At this stage, it is important to get the ideas flowing.
 There is no specific "right or wrong" way to get your ideas down on paper (or, rather, eventually, a GitHub markdown file).
 Just write something that captures the group consensus, or the candidate proposals, for the "user journey".

+It can take any form: a list, or pictures, a collection of <tt>As a ** I can ** so that \_\_ </tt> type stories, or any combination of those.
+Don't get bogged down on what form it takes.
+Just get something down.

 NOTE: Try to keep your description VERY HIGH LEVEL, avoiding specific implementation details.